Choosing a safe crib

 Keep children under six off the top bunk.

 Children under six are the most likely to be injured.
 They can become trapped in parts of the bed and they are more likely to fall off the top bunk.

 Put carpet under the bunk bed.

 Research shows that carpet around bunk beds can decrease the risk of head injury from a fall.
 Keep the area surrounding bunk bed clear of furniture, toys and other sharp objects.

 - Put children to bed in flame-resistant sleepwear, rather than T-shirts and day clothes.
 Most day clothes, loose-fitting cotton and cotton-blend sleepwear don’t meet the flammability requirements for sleepwear.

 - If you prefer cotton and cotton blends, make sure the sleepwear is a snug-fitting style, such as polo pyjamas or sleepers.
 Snug-fitting clothing is less likely to catch fire than clothing with flowing skirts, wide sleeves or large ruffles.

 - Research also indicates that sleep sacks can be a safe choice for infants.
 They are designed to keep infants warm and remove the potential risk of a blanket covering the head.

-Health Canada – Consumer products and safety website lists products, including children’s sleepwear, that have been recalled by the manufacturer due to concerns with safety.
-Visit their website or call 1-866-662-0666 for more information on safe sleep for your child, including information on bunk beds and cribs.
+Health Canada – Consumer products and safety website lists products, including cribs. bunk beds and sleepwear, that have been recalled by the manufacturer due to concerns with safety.
+Visit their website or call 1-866-662-0666 for more information on safe sleep for your child.